AbrJA/anomaly-detector/README.md

 ## Usage

-Prepare your data: Place your training data (train.csv) and test data (test.csv) inside the data/ folder.
+Prepare your data: Place your training data and test data in some place, for instance, inside the datasets/ folder.
 Ensure both files have timestamp and value columns.

 Configure the config.json file: Update the file paths and model parameters in config.json to match your needs.

     file_train: Path to the training data.
     file_test: Path to the test data.
     file_output: Path where the output CSV with anomalies will be saved.
+    load_model_path: Path to load the trained model.
-    model_path: Path to save or load the trained model.
+    save_model_path: Path to save the trained model.
     alpha: Significance level (e.g., 0.05 for a 95% confidence interval).
-    distribution: The statistical distribution for the NGBoost model (e.g., "normal", "lognormal").
+    distribution: The statistical distribution for the NGBoost model (e.g., "normal").

 Run the application: Execute the main script with the --config argument pointing to your configuration file.